Bill Foster (character): Marvel Zombies

-A zombified Black Goliath attacks the fortress of Doctor Doom known as "Doomshadt" in Marvel Zombies vs. The Army of Darkness #4.
-He is repelled by Doom's forces as he is impaled by several large missiles and killed when they explode while still within him.
-Another version of a different zombified Black Goliath appears in an alternate universe in Marvel Zombies Return.
-He had been decapitated and his still 'living' zombie head is used as part of a makeshift computer to allow the zombified Hank Pym to create dimensional travel.
+Two zombified versions of Bill Foster / Black Goliath appear in the series Marvel Zombies.
+The first version appears in Marvel Zombies vs. The Army of Darkness, where he is killed by Doctor Doom's forces.
+The second version appears in Marvel Zombies Return, where he is decapitated and his still-living head is used as part of a makeshift computer to allow dimensional travel.

 MC2

-In the MC2 universe, in the pages of A-Next, Bill Foster is seen within the series as his son John Foster becomes the new Earth Sentry.
+A possible future version of Bill Foster appears in A-Next, where his son John Foster becomes the hero Earth Sentry.